Government of Romania: Current government

-The current government is led by Nicolae Ciucă.
+Since June 23, 2025, former acting President, Ilie Bolojan was chosen as Prime Minister, by current President, Nicușor Dan, and was confirmed by the Romanian Chamber of Deputies.
+On the same day, the Bolojan cabinet was invested.

 Investiture

-The procedure of investing a new Government is initiated by the President, who designates a candidate to the office of Prime Minister after consulting the party which holds a majority of seats in Parliament.
+The procedure of investing a new Government is initiated by the President, who designates a candidate to the office of Prime Minister after consulting the party which holds a majority of seats in the Parliament.
 If no such majority exists, the President consults all the parties represented in Parliament.
 Once nominated, the candidate establishes a list of members and a government platform; this is to be done in 10 days.
 The 10-day interval is not a strict deadline, rather it represents the time period deemed optimal to establish a competent legal Government.
 The expiry of this interval allows the President to revoke the candidate and designate a new one, though this is not mandatory.

 Once the candidate has formed a list and a program, they can ask for the Parliament's vote of confidence.
 The Parliament debates upon the matter in joint sitting, and can only reject proposals twice in a span of 60 days.
 If Parliament fails to approve a candidate within this time period, the President gains the right to dissolve it then.

 Should the Parliament grant its vote of confidence, the proposed political platform becomes official, and the full list of Government must be confirmed by the President.
 The Government is then sworn in and begins its term.